-4.9.6 Certificate Revocation Checking Requirements for Relying Parties
+4.9.6 Revocation Checking Requirement for Relying Parties

-Before using certificates issued by the PublicCA, the relying parties shall first check the CRL or OCSP responses published by the PublicCA to verify the validity of certificates.
+Before using certificates issued by PublicCA, the relying parties shall first check the CRLs or OCSP responses published by PublicCA to verify the validity of certificates.
 The relying parties shall verify the revoking time of certificates, the validity of signatures of the CRL or OCSP responses, and certificate chains with their validity.

-The PublicCA publishes suspended and revoked certification information on the repository for checking purposes.
+PublicCA publishes the information of suspended and revoked certificates to the repository for checking purposes.
 There are no restrictions for the checking of CRL by relying parties.
-The website is as follows:
+The website is at: http://publicca.hinet.net

-http://publicca.hinet.net